 Upon completion of this continuing education activity, the participant should be able to:

 **This activity is provided by Infection Control Today, a provider approved by the California Board of Registered Nursing, Provider Number 15619, for 1 contact hour of continuing education.

 Speaker: Kathleen B. Stoessel, RN, BSN, MS

-Kathleen B. Stoessel, RN, BSN, MS is the Senior Manager, Clinical Education for Kimberly-Clark Health Care.
+Kathleen B. Stoessel, RN, BSN, MS is the Senior Manager, Clinical Education for Halyard Health.
 Ms. Stoessel is responsible for the development and presentation of continuing education programs to healthcare professionals.
 As a member of Kimberly-Clark’s Medical Sciences and Clinical Education team, she serves as an internal consultant and is a professional speaker who presents nationally and internationally on clinically related topics.
 Ms. Stoessel received her Registered Nurse Diploma from St. Mary’s School of Nursing in Huntington, West Virginia; BS in Nursing from Salve Regina University in Newport, Rhode Island; and MS in Education from Memphis State University in Memphis, Tennessee.